How to Use the UTA Bus to go Skiing

 Do the UTA ski bus stops have waiting shelters?

-- The major bus stops have covered shelters and some are even heated!
+- The majority of bus stops have covered shelters and some are even heated!

 I’m at the bus stop, how do I know when my bus is coming?

 - Each bus stop will have a sign with the stop ID number, which can be used for UTA’s ride time system.
-All you need to do is text UTA- UTA (882-882) with the stop ID number and a text messages will be sent you with the upcoming bus times for your location.
+All you need to do is text UTA- UTA (882-882) with the stop ID number and a text messages will be sent you with the upcoming bus times for your location or ask your driver specifically.

 Is there parking at the UTA ski bus stops?